IMPORTING A VEHICLECARS, TRUCKS, UTVs, ATVs & MOTORCYCLES

 CAN I IMPORT ELECTRIC VEHICLES?

-HOW DO I GET MY VEHICLE TO FLORIDA/DELAWARE?
+HOW DO I GET MY VEHICLE TO FLORIDA/HOUSTON/DELAWARE?

 You can always deliver it personally.
 We can also include truck transportation in our quote upon request.
 We are happy to also help you locate a service on your own.
-If you are delivering it yourself you can take the opportunity to also drop off other cargo at our warehouse, only a couple miles away, and pay for the trip with saved cargo transport.
-Our warehouse is conveniently located immediately adjacent to FLL, Fort Lauderdale/Hollywood airport, where flights to CR, from multiple airlines, leave every couple hours.
+If you are delivering it yourself you can take the opportunity to also drop off other cargo at our warehouse, only a few blocks away, and pay for the trip with saved cargo transport.
+Our warehouse is conveniently located immediately adjacent to FLL, Fort Lauderdale/Hollywood airport, where some of the least expensive flights to CR, from multiple airlines, leave every few hours.
 Miami International Airport, with even more airlines, is only a 30 min Uber ride away.

 CAN I SHIP MY VEHICLE FROM CALIFORNIA/ETC.?

-At present we are only able to ship vehicles from Florida or Delaware.
+At present we are only able to ship vehicles from Florida, Houston or Delaware.
 Exceptions apply for some commercial equipment.

 CAN I SHIP A VEHICLE IN MY CONTAINER?